MattB859/MS2-Space-Attack-game/README.md

         1. The game has been designed to be user-friendly for all ages.

-        2. For desktop and laptop computers the "spacebar" is used to control the game visitors can find Instructions at the bottom of the page.
+        2. For desktop and laptop computers the "spacebar" is used to control the game visitors can find instructions at the bottom of the page.

         2. For mobile and tablet devices visitors can simple control the game by tapping their screens.